 Troubleshooting

-Section titled “Troubleshooting”Audit Log does not appear in the profile menu
+Audit log does not appear in the profile menu

-Section titled “Audit Log does not appear in the profile menu”The Audit Log feature must be enabled for at least one of your company accounts.
+Section titled “Audit log does not appear in the profile menu”The Audit log feature must be enabled for at least one of your company accounts.
 Contact your Company Owner to enable it in company settings.

 Audit log tab is not visible in the client profile

-Section titled “Audit log tab is not visible in the client profile”The Audit Log tab appears in the client profile’s Activity tab group.
-If the entire Activity group is missing, the Audit Log feature may not be enabled for your company.
+Section titled “Audit log tab is not visible in the client profile”The Audit log tab appears in the client profile’s Activity tab group.
+If the entire Activity group is missing, the Audit log feature may not be enabled for your company.

 Audit log tab is not visible in the project view

 Section titled “Audit log tab is not visible in the project view”The Audit log tab appears in the project view alongside Tasks, Emails, Notes, and Files.
-If it is missing, the Audit Log feature may not be enabled, or your account may not have access to this project’s audit data.
+If it is missing, the Audit log feature may not be enabled, or your account may not have access to this project’s audit data.

-Global Audit Log shows changes for wrong company
+Global Audit log shows changes for wrong company

-Section titled “Global Audit Log shows changes for wrong company”Use the Company filter in the global Audit Log to select the correct company.
+Section titled “Global Audit log shows changes for wrong company”Use the Company filter in the global Audit log to select the correct company.
 For multi-company setups, the default shows your primary company.

 The Who filter is grayed out